pereiraguilherme/olimpo/README.md

 **Obs.:** When use `materialui` or `antd` framework component, all properties available on [Material-UI](https://material-ui.com/components/avatars/) and [Ant Design](https://ant.design/components/avatar/) documentation can be use.

 ## Contributing Guide
 Olimpo welcome all contributions.
 Please read contributing guide first.
 You can submit any ideas as pull requests or as GitHub issues.
-If you'd like to improve code, follow the develop patterns that already exist in other components and have a good time! :)
+If you'd like to improve code, follow the develop patterns that already exist in other components and have a good time! :smile:
 For every new component, it must exist on others frameworks!
-Olimpo is the house of all gods, can you imagine if only Zeus live there? :p
+Olimpo is the house of all gods, can you imagine if only Zeus live there? :stuck_out_tongue_winking_eye:
 ### Development
 To start develpment in `olimpo` there is a few things that you need to do in order to get it running on your machine.
 First setup you environment:
 ```